Zhang Side: Use in CCP propaganda

-In others books, it was written that Mao Zedong said in his eulogy "Serve the people":

 "All men must die, but death can vary in its significance.
 The ancient Chinese writer Szuma Ch'ien (Sima Qian) said, "Though death befalls all men alike, it may be weightier than Mount Tai or lighter than a feather." [...]
 From now on, when anyone in our ranks who has done some useful work dies, be he soldier or cook, we should have a funeral ceremony and a memorial meeting in his honor.
 This should become the rule.
 And it should be introduced among the people as well.
 When someone dies in a village, let a memorial meeting be held.
 In this way we express our mourning for the dead and unite all the people".

-This speech later became the focal point of a propaganda campaign that in some forms is still actually in use.
+This speech later became the focal point of CCP propaganda that is still used to this day.